JustFly1984/react-google-maps-api/packages/react-google-maps-api/README.md

 ## Community Help Resource

-You can join the community at [Spectrum.chat](https://spectrum.chat/react-google-maps) to ask questions and help others with your experience.
+You can join the community at [Spectrum.chat](https://spectrum.chat/react-google-maps) to ask questions and help others with your experience or join our [Slack channel](https://join.slack.com/t/react-google-maps-api/shared_invite/enQtODc5ODU1NTY5MzQ4LTBiNTYzZmY1YmVjYzJhZThkMGU0YzUwZjJkNGJmYjk4YjQyYjZhMDk2YThlZGEzNDc0M2RhNjBmMWE4ZTJiMjQ)

 ## Contribute